edifyedudesign/edify/README.md

 *do i need the categories.yaml page?
-*add data file for taglines
+*add data file for taglines?
-make includes visible

  Note to myself:
  * remember to change the URL for the pinterest "share button" once the site goes live